“The man on top of the mountain didn’t fall there.” – Vince Lombardi

 Reaching the top of Kilimanjaro will be an unparalleled moment in your life.
 It’s that good.
 But it’s no walk in the park, and training is critical: at least three months prior, commit to specific strength and aerobic training to simulate the experience.
 Night hikes, breaking in gear, and mental preparation are essential.
 Visualize success, do the work, and then relish in your achievement.
 Because, believe me: that summit tastes good.

 Easy Travel supports responsible tourism and is a proud member of the Kilimanjaro Porters Assistance Project.
-KPAP ensures that porters receive proper gear, payment and treatment form tour operators and less than 40 of the 300 Kilimanjaro Tour Operators in Tanzania are KPAP members.
+KPAP ensures that porters receive proper gear, payment and treatment from tour operators and less than 40 of the 300 Kilimanjaro Tour Operators in Tanzania are KPAP members.

 Getting You There?